firecracker-microvm/firecracker/docs/device-api.md

 **R** - Required: The device (column) **is required** for a Firecracker microVM API call to succeed.
-If the device (column) is omitted from a uVM definition, a call to one of the [API Endpoints](#api-endpoints) will return a result that depends on the device (see [issue #2173](https://github.com/firecracker-microvm/firecracker/issues/2173)).

-- API calls related to `drives/{id}` result in 400 - BadRequest - HTTP response
+If the device (column) is omitted from a uVM definition, a call to one of the [API Endpoints](#api-endpoints) will fail with a 400 - BadRequest - HTTP response.
-  if the block device identified by `id` was not previously configured.
-- API calls related to `network-interfaces/{id}` result in 400 - BadRequest -
-  HTTP response if the network device identified by `id` was not previously configured.

 ## API Endpoints